Tilana/sense-history/README.md

 In this repo three modules are included:

 - The Berlin Wall
+- Historic Points in Berlin
 - Trees in Berlin
 - Trees in Zurich

+All modules options are listed and configured in `./modules/config.py`

-Finding adequate geospatial data can be a time-consuming and tedious process.
-If you have ideas for modules, tips for sources or even processed data, please reach out to me under **e-mail** or create a pull request.
+Finding adequate geospatial data can be time-consuming and tedious.
+If you have ideas for modules, tips for sources or even processed data, please create a pull request or reach out to me.

-### Setup
+### Documentation

-sense-history is a raspberry project.

-#### Raspberry Pi

-#### Vibration Motor

-#### GPS Module
+The ./docs folder contains documentation regarding the [Hardware Setup](), as well as background information on [GPS Signal processing]().